 Treats for avid birders include the Albertine owlet, Archer’s robin-chat, Blue-headed Sunbird, Buff-throated Apalis, Dusky Crimsonwing, Dwarf honeyguide, Grauer’s swamp warbler, Handsome francolin, Mountain masked Apalis, Neumann’s warbler, purple-breasted sunbird, Red-collared babbler, Red-faced woodland warbler, Regal sunbird, strange weaver, and many others.

 Generally, the best time to go birding in Rwanda as a whole is between July and late March.
 During this time, there is quite a jam of birds in all parts of the country due to migration, inbreeding, passage, and searching for food.
-This is also the best time to go bird watching in the Nyungwe forest.
+This is also the best time to go bird-watching in the Nyungwe forest.

 Generally, Nyungwe National Park is undoubtedly the most important forest for the conservation of montane birds in the region, making it a good bird-watching spot for Rwanda and East Africa at large.

-Other activities that can be done on a Rwanda tour to Nyungwe include chimpanzee trekking and canopy walk.
+Other activities that can be done on a Rwanda tour to Nyungwe include chimpanzee trekking and canopy walks.
 Both activities are amazing and unique to only Nyungwe in Rwanda which makes them worth undertaking.
 These can be customized with birding in a single trip.

-Acacia safaris have been planning tours in Rwanda for the past 20 years and can be trusted to help you plan a bird-watching safari to Nyungwe National Park with a professional bird guide.
+Acacia Safaris have been planning tours in Rwanda for the past 20 years and can be trusted to help you plan a bird-watching safari to Nyungwe National Park with a professional bird guide.
 We also tailor other trips including Rwanda gorilla tours, wildlife safaris in Rwanda, hiking, and other activities.